revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-29. Write a query that will fetch the top 20 records from “student” collection of those students who are from 8th, 9th and 10th “class” having “marks” greater or equal to 70 in science and math subject.
+29.Write a query that will fetch the top 20 records from “student” collection of those students who are from 8th, 9th and 10th “class” having “marks” greater or equal to 70 in science and math subject.

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)